Best daily deals

 What are some alternatives?

-3. iBasso DX240: Think the DX170, but with a bigger battery and more storage capacity.
+3. iBasso DX240: Think the DX170 but with a bigger battery and more storage capacity.

-4. Sony NW-A306-B: A straightforward music player that undercuts the high-end in price, but falls short when it comes to power output.
+4. Sony NW-A306-B: A straightforward music player that undercuts the high-end in price but falls short when it comes to power output.

-5. Sony NW-ZX507: Sony’s most recent attempt to make a powerful portable.
+5. Sony NW-ZX507: Sony’s recent attempt to make a powerful portable.
 100+mW output means overkill for most headphones at normal listening volumes.

-6. FiiO M11 Plus: This product is much like the M11S, but with a bigger battery and higher output.
+6. FiiO M11 Plus: This product is much like the M11S but with a bigger battery and higher output.